 Vision of the Entrepreneur

-The stance de Brum took at Paris Conference in December 2015 was developed in December 2012, during the UNFCCC COP18 held in Doha, when de Brum declared ‘It is time the world focused not only on our vulnerability, but on our leadership.’
+The stance de Brum took at the Paris Conference in December 2015 was developed in December 2012, during the UNFCCC COP18 held in Doha, when de Brum declared ‘It is time the world focused not only on our vulnerability, but on our leadership.’
 (SREP 2012).
 This set the tone for the actions the RMI, along with other PSIDS, were to take in multiple climate forums. de Brum was a persistent voice.
 One of his colleagues recalled him saying, ‘If you have the chance, do what you can do.
 Take things on and make a difference… Where can I go from here?
 How can I go from here?
 How can I make this bigger?’
 (Hardcastle, 2017).
 His beliefs about climate justice and the consequences of calling for capping shipping GHG emissions in 2012-15 might have been seen as unrealistic due to opposition from large states but also powerful shipping lobbyists.
 They nonetheless set the goal that RMI would fight for.

-de Brum and his colleagues from RMI identified IMO as a place where they could exert influence disproportionate to their size and push forward their interests for two main reasons: (a) even though politically controversial issues, such as regulating GHG emissions from maritime transport had been excluded from the discussion at IMO due to the interests of the shipping registry industry and other trade associations, IMO was nonetheless delegated by the Kyoto Agreement to regulate its emission; and (b) The RMI has been a ‘large’ stakeholder at IMO (Influence Map 2017).
+de Brum and his colleagues from RMI identified IMO as a place where they could exert influence disproportionate to their size and push forward their interests for two main reasons.
+First, even though politically controversial issues, such as regulating GHG emissions from maritime transport had been excluded from the discussion at IMO due to the interests of the shipping registry industry and other trade associations, IMO was nonetheless delegated by the Kyoto Agreement to regulate its emission.
+Second, the RMI has been a ‘large’ stakeholder at IMO (Influence Map 2017).

 […] our cards from the beginning have been a small country, loud voice.
 We don’t really have that kind of leverage on anyone.
 Even our shipping registry, although large and of substantial importance to our economy, its voice is in the IMO context, and that is still a sort of mystery to small island countries: what the IMO does, how it conducts its business.
 There’s a lot of insistence on anonymity, protection of identity, and all of those things that make working within the IMO not an easy or pleasant task for small island countries.
 (Tony de Brum cited Yeo 2015)

-IRI on behalf of the RMI has always been an active participant in IMO activities since it became a member in 1998; thus often co-sponsors resolutions with industry lobbies inside the MEPC.
-Indeed, the RMI has been called out by Greenpeace for its role on registering oil rigs active in the arctic, for example (Greenpeace 2015).
+IRI on behalf of the RMI has always been an active participant in IMO activities since it became a member in 1998, and often co-sponsors resolutions with industry lobbies inside the MEPC.
+Indeed, the RMI has been called out by Greenpeace for its role on registering oil rigs active in the Arctic (Greenpeace 2015).
 In making the move to represent itself de Brum took advantage of the RMI’s position at IMO to bring global attention to climate change.
 He then rallied the support of other PSIDS.

 Development of Capacity within RMI and the Region, and Commitment of Key Actors to Create and Seize Opportunities in Available Forums, to Realise that Vision

 de Brum’s vision was necessary for the RMI to act as a climate entrepreneur but it was not sufficient; the RMI had to develop domestic and regional capacity, create and realise opportunities, and re-define the key agenda.
-After being elected as ‘Minister in Assistance to the President’ in 2012 and Minister for Foreign Affairs in 2014 (for the third time), de Brum sought to enhance RMI’s technical progress in the UNFCCC negotiations; raise the state’s international profile through IOs (such as the security council) and other public and academic events, as well as to ‘make noise in the international media’; and finally, to make climate change the central message of every diplomatic opportunity (de Brum 2014).
+After being elected as ‘Minister in Assistance to the President’ in 2012 and Minister for Foreign Affairs in 2014 (for the third time), de Brum sought to enhance RMI’s technical progress in the UNFCCC negotiations, raise the state’s international profile through IOs (such as the security council) and other public and academic events, as well as to ‘make noise in the international media’ and, finally, to make climate change the central message of every diplomatic opportunity (de Brum 2014).